5 Questions You Probably Have About Zero Waste Living

 Probably the hardest thing after starting your zero-waste lifestyle at home is continuing it when you go out.
 Establishments like restaurants tend to always dish out products that are considered waste.

 So, think about it before you go out.
-You can probably anticipate what you’ll need and have these items in an everyday essentials kit you can easily transport!
+You can probably anticipate what you’ll need!

 For example, if you go out to get coffee, invest in a to-go coffee mug and bring it.
 Bring your own reusable water bottle so you don’t end up buying a plastic one.
 Or if you go out to eat, bring a reusable container.